Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 A pleasant temperature and acoustics increase your work comfort.
 Think of a vest for cold or noise-cancelling headphones against noise.

-Benefits of an Ergonomic Workspace
+Benefits of an Ergonomic Workplace

 • Less back and neck complaints